lvgl/docs_old/dev/en/html/_sources/overview/indev.md.txt

 #### Edit and navigate mode

-Since keypad has plenty of keys, it's easy to navigate between the objects and edit them using the keypad.
-But, the encoders have a limited number of "keys" hence, difficult to navigate using the default options. *Navigate* and *Edit* are created to avoid this problem with the encoders.
+Since a keypad has plenty of keys, it's easy to navigate between the objects and edit them using the keypad.
+But, the encoders have a limited number of "keys" hence, it is difficult to navigate using the default options. *Navigate* and *Edit* are created to avoid this problem with the encoders.

 In *Navigate* mode, the encoders `LV_KEY_LEFT/RIGHT` is translated to `LV_KEY_NEXT/PREV`.
 Therefore the next or previous object will be selected by turning the encoder.
 Pressing `LV_KEY_ENTER` will change to *Edit* mode.

 In *Edit* mode, `LV_KEY_NEXT/PREV` is usually used to edit the object.
 Depending on the object's type, a short or long press of `LV_KEY_ENTER` changes back to *Navigate* mode.
 Usually, an object which can not be pressed (like a [Slider](/widgets/slider)) leaves *Edit* mode on short click.
-But with object where short click has meaning (e.g. [Button](/widgets/btn)), long press is required.
+But with objects where short click has meaning (e.g. [Button](/widgets/btn)), a long press is required.

 ### Styling

 If an object is focused either by clicking it via touchpad, or focused via an encoder or keypad it goes to `LV_STATE_FOCUSED`.
 Hence focused styles will be applied on it.

-If te object goes to edit mode it goes to `LV_STATE_FOCUSED | LV_STATE_EDITED` state so these style properties will be shown.
+If the object goes to edit mode it goes to `LV_STATE_FOCUSED | LV_STATE_EDITED` state so these style properties will be shown.

-For a moew detaild description read the [Style](https://docs.lvgl.io/v7/en/html/overview/style.html) section.
+For a more detaild description read the [Style](https://docs.lvgl.io/v7/en/html/overview/style.html) section.

 ## API